lltk/lltk/README.md

 Everything inside LLTK is split up into different modules, allowing for a maximum of flexibility and interchangeability.
 In fact, each language is a module for itself.
 When calling a language-specific function, you can choose between addressing the module directly (e.g. `lltk.nl.plural('hond')`), or using the generic interface (e.g. `lltk.generic.plural('nl', 'hond')`).
 Both calls will pass down the request to an appropriate scraper and can be considered equivalent.

 To get a quick overview of LLTK's syntax, launch [IPython](http://ipython.org/), `import lltk` and start browsing using tab completion.
-If you want, you can enable the debug mode by setting `lltk.DEBUG = True`.
+If you want, you can enable the debug mode by setting `lltk.config['debug'] = True`.

 Examples
 --------